SollyCB/DWM-Kill-From-CLI/README.md

 My laptop does not have an easy way to get to a login screen when using dwm.

-This program kills the dwm process using its process ID, this likely is different depending on the PC, (idk if window manager always starts as specific process, I doubt it) but it always works for my laptop, so I'm saving it here.
+This program kills the dwm process, I imagine there are weird ways that it might fail, but it works perfectly fine for me, so I will save it here.